hmoorerg/WikiSearchProject/README.md

 # Wikipedia Search Project

-This is a searh engine for scraped articles from Wikipedia.
+This is a search engine for scraped articles from Wikipedia.
 It makes uses of Lucene to allow for fuzzy searches that are extremely fast.

 Built using the Java Quarkus Framework.